cvetomir-todorov/CecoChat/docs/intro-capabilities.md

 * Scalability
   - Designed for up to 10 mln of simultaneously active users, which unfortunately is expensive to validate due to the infrastructure required
   - Supported by numbers from the [calculations](research-calculations.md)
-  - Linear scalability of the main technologies (Kafka, Cassandra)
+  - Linear scalability of the main technologies (Kafka, Cassandra, YugabyteDB)
 * Security
-  - TLS used on communication level
+  - TLS for Kubernetes cluster and services
   - Access tokens for authn and authz
 * Observability
   - Health